sconlan/TENTAKKL/README.md

 tentakkl:

-* Selects out target taxa to report
+* User selectable target taxa (reads are aggregated to parent taxonomic nodes)
-* Allows the user to drop taxa from consideration
+* User selectable taxa to remove from the report
 * Recovers reads lost by bracken (reported in STDOUT as "reads discarded" and "reads not distributed"
 * Recovers unclassified reads from the kraken2 reports
-* Supports output of raw counts, normalization to bracken (essentially classified reads) or kraken2 (essentially classified+unclassified)
+* Supports output of raw counts, normalization to bracken (~classified reads) or normalization to kraken2 (~classified+unclassified)
 * Supports list (tidy) and wide (Excel-compatible) outputs

 ```